Underwood-Inc/rituals/README.md

 1. Hold a totem item in your hand
 2. Look at the ground where you want to place it
-3. Sneak (hold Shift) and right-click
+3. Right-click on the ground
 4. The totem will appear as a vertical pole

 ### Adding Items to Totems